 The definitive account of the Abdication Crisis of 1936

 In December 1936, Britain faced a constitutional crisis that was the gravest threat to the institution of the monarchy since the execution of Charles I. The ruling monarch, Edward VIII, wished to marry the American divorcee Wallis Simpson and crown her as his Queen.
-His actions scandalised the establishment, who were desperate to avoid an international embarrassment at a time when war seemed imminent.
-That the King was rumoured to have Nazi sympathies only strengthened their determination that he should be forced off the throne, by any means necessary.
+His actions scandalised the Establishment, who were desperate to avoid an international embarrassment at a time when war seemed imminent.

-An influential coalition formed against him, including the Prime Minister Stanley Baldwin, his private secretary Alec Hardinge, the Archbishop of Canterbury and the editor of the Times.
-Betrayal and paranoia were everywhere, as MI5 bugged his telephone and his courtiers turned against him.
+An influential coalition formed against him, including the Prime Minister Stanley Baldwin, his private secretary Alec Hardinge, the Archbishop of Canterbury and the editor of The Times.
 Edward seemed fated to give up Wallis and remain a reluctant ruler, or to abdicate his throne.
 Yet he had his own supporters, too, including Winston Churchill, the Machiavellian newspaper proprietor Lord Beaverbrook and his brilliant adviser Walter Monckton.
 They offered him the chance to remain on the throne and keep Wallis.
 But was the price they asked too high?
-And what really lay behind the assassination attempt on Edward earlier that year?

 Excellent, well written, deeply researched, THE CROWN IN CRISIS is a dynamic revisionist history of the Abdication that brings to life a national and personal drama with a flamboyant cast of princes, charlatans, socialites, courtiers, press barons, politicians and adventurers that is both heartbreaking and glamorous, scholarly and very entertaining. - Simon Sebag Montefiore author of The Romanovs